 - You can look at topographical maps (ones that show the terrain) as part of your planning, and it’s a good idea to have one on the trail.
 I bought the Tom Harrison maps and the HalfMile maps are also highly recommended.

-- Lots of people carried the National Geographic guide which has a good sample 21 day itinerary (not including rest days) and topographical maps.
+- The National Geographic guide has a good sample 21 day itinerary (not including rest days) and topographical maps.

-- Apps can also be useful both for planning at home and on the trail.
-I found the ‘JMT Hiker’ app really useful, but other people also used the Guthook’s and HalfMile apps.
+- I found the ‘JMT Hiker’ app really useful, but other people also used the Guthook’s and HalfMile apps.
 All include details about campsites, water sources and key features of the trail.

-- John Muir Trail: The Essential Guide to Hiking America’s Most Famous Trail by Elizabeth Wenk is good if you want a proper book.
+- John Muir Trail: The Essential Guide to Hiking America’s Most Famous Trail is good if you want a proper book.
 I found it a useful at home and as an introduction but it was too chunky to take with me.